Hunter5555/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+forEach() — executes a provided function once for each array element.

+map() — creates a new array with the results of calling a provided function on every element in the calling array.

 2. What is the difference between a function and a method?

+A method is a function that belongs to an object.

 3. What is closure?

+gives you access to the functions outer scope from within the function.

 4. Describe the four rules of the 'this' keyword.

+1. Implicit Binding: when an function is called with a dot, the object before the dot is "this".
+2. Window/global object binding:when global, "this" is the window/console.
+3. Explicit binding: When a "call" or "apply" method is used, "this" is explicitly defined
+4. New binding:When a constructor function is used, "this" refers to the object created by the constructor function

 5. Why do we need super() in an extended class?

+It refers to the parent class.

 ## Project Set up